decentralized-identity/bbs-signature/draft-bbs-signatures.md

 because its assumed these are done prior to its invocation, e.g as is the case with the Sign operation.

 ```
-signature_octets = signature_to_octets(A, e, s)
+signature_octets = signature_to_octets(signature)

 Inputs:

-- A (REQUIRED), a valid point in the G1 subgroup which is not equal to the identity point.
+- signature (REQUIRED), a valid signature, in the form (A, e, s), where
-- e (REQUIRED), an integer representing a valid scalar value within the range of 0 < e < r.
-- s (REQUIRED), an integer representing a valid scalar value within the range of 0 < e < r.
+                        A a point in G1 and e, s non-zero scalars mod r.

 Outputs: